monalvrz/Election_Analysis/README.md

 ## Election-Audit Summary
 In addition to providing the results of the election audit, the project sought to provide a code that could be reused to obtain data for future elections.The code will be broken down to review how it can be adapted to work with any election information.

+In the first place, the program will allow us to upload any data base that is stored in a CSV file.

 ```
 # Add our dependencies.
 import csv